These common symptoms indicate a brooding illness

 - Sleep disorder (such as sleep apnea and narcolepsy)

 - Thyroid conditions (particularly Hypothyroidism)

 - Changes in blood sodium and calcium levels

 Drowsiness can often interfere with your day-to-day activities and make you fall asleep at inappropriate times.
 The conditions mentioned above may not be the direct cause; see a doctor to figure out the source of drowsiness to get over it.

 Breathing problems occur when the organs in the body do not receive a proper supply of oxygen.
 Exercising, climbing stairs and a stuffy nose can cause a sense of breathlessness.
-These are not serious problems but if it persists for a long time or gets, then it may be greater concern.
+These are not serious problems but if it persists for a long time, then it may be a serious concern.